 - Keloidal scars

 TCA Cross treats the depression, or area of scarring itself, and not the surrounding skin.
-The acid is directly deposited with the edge of a syringe or a toothpick/applicator, into the atrophic scar, leaving the entire skin surrounding the scar preserved.
-TCA Cross can also be used to treat deep open pores, prominent pores, and box car scars.
-Depending on both the skin type, and the type of acne scar, up to 100% TCA is used to treat these deep ice pick scars.
+The acid is directly deposited with the edge of a syringe or a toothpick/applicator into the atrophic scar, leaving the entire skin surrounding the scar preserved.
+TCA Cross can also treat deep open pores, prominent pores, and box car scars.
+Depending on the skin type and the type of acne scar, up to 100% TCA treats these deep ice-pick scars.
 The recovery time is generally less than one week from the procedure.
 Special emollients and sunscreen are recommended after the procedure, as well as complete sun avoidance to avoid hyperpigmentation.
-Depending on your skin type, 3 to 4 sessions are needed to best improve the cosmetic appearance of your acne scars.
-TCA Cross can also be combined with dermal filler injections, such as Juvederm, Restylane, and Sculptra and various types of laser treatments.
+Depending on your skin type, 3 to 4 sessions are needed best to improve the cosmetic appearance of your acne scars.
+TCA Cross can also be combined with dermal filler injections, such as Juvederm, Restylane, and Sculptra, and various laser treatments.

-TCA Cross works on the scar by helping to denature the collagen within the scar tissue, at the layer of the dermis, and stimulate new, healthy, collagen production.
+TCA Cross works on the scar by helping to denature the collagen within the scar tissue at the dermis layer and stimulate new, healthy collagen production.
 New collagen production begins as early as 4 weeks after the procedure and continues to form up to 4 months after each TCA Cross treatment.
-As the new collagen remodels in your acne scars , new tissue is formed which produces noticeable improvement in your scars.
+As the new collagen remodels in your acne scars, new tissue is formed, which produces a noticeable improvement in your scars.

-- TCA Cross should not be performed on skin that is sun damaged or which has recently had laser treatments, microneedling, chemical peels or other skin treatments.
+- TCA Cross should not be performed on skin that is sun damaged or has recently had laser treatments, microneedling, chemical peels, or other skin treatments.

-- Patients with darker skin types may need to pre-treat with skin lightening creams for several weeks before the procedure.
+- Patients with darker skin types may need to pre-treat with skin-lightening creams for several weeks before the procedure.
 TCA Cross is not suitable for skin types 3 or darker.

-- Patients should avoid tanning and direct sun exposure for 2 weeks prior to reach treatment.
+- Patients should avoid tanning and direct sun exposure for 2 weeks before reaching treatment.

-- Refrain from wearing makeup or using any other skin care products the day of the procedure.
+- Refrain from wearing makeup or using other skin care products on the day of the procedure.

-- At the start of the procedure, the skin is degreased with alcohol prior to the application of any trichloroacetic acid.
+- At the start of the procedure, the skin is degreased with alcohol before applying any trichloroacetic acid.

-- Photos are taken of the treatment area to document the progress of the procedure.
+- Photos are taken of the treatment area to document the procedure’s progress.

-- After the acid is applied, you will observe frosting of the skin where the treated area initially turns white, and later red in color.
+- After the acid is applied, you will observe frosting of the skin where the treated area initially turns white and later red.

 - Each atrophic scar is treated with the acid on a wooden applicator, toothpick, or insulin syringe.

-- Each lesion then scabs after a few days, creating wounds, which heal to generate new skin.
+- Each lesion then scabs after a few days, creating wounds that heal to generate new skin.

 - The entire treatment takes between 15 and 30 minutes, depending on the amount of acne scarring.

-- Proper skin care and sunscreen use is reviewed after the procedure and strict sun avoidance is recommended.
+- Proper skin care and sunscreen use are reviewed after the procedure, and strict sun avoidance is recommended.

 - Downtime is generally 5 to 7 days.

-- Hydroquinone bleaching creams such as those in MGSKINLABS are commonly prescribed for use in darker skin patients.
+- Hydroquinone creams are commonly prescribed for darker skin patients.

 Does TCA Cross work for acne scars?

 Yes.
 In many cases, TCA Cross treatment works better for certain atrophic acne scars than laser treatments.
 Darker skin types may need to use a 50% TCA solution to treat their scars, as opposed to 100% TCA in lighter skin patients.
-Due to the weaker strength acid in darker skin tones, an increased number of TCA Cross treatments may be needed to reduce the unwanted acne scars.
-The TCA concentrations differ and the correct strength is based on both the type of scar and the skin type of the patient.
+Due to the weaker strength of an acid in darker skin tones, more TCA Cross treatments may be needed to reduce unwanted acne scars.
+The TCA concentrations differ, and the correct strength is based on the type of scar and the skin type of the patient.
 Meticulous treatment must be performed using TCA Cross to prevent pigmentation changes or worsening of acne scarring.
-Hydroquinones are commonly prescribed by Dr. Green in darker skinned patients to be used before your treatment and for several weeks after TCA cross to prevent and treat resulting hyperpigmentation.
+Hydroquinones are commonly prescribed by Dr. Green in darker-skinned patients to be used before your treatment and for several weeks after TCA cross to prevent and treat resulting hyperpigmentation.

-What is the difference between a TCA peel and TCA cross?
+What is the difference between a trichloroacetic acid peel (TCA peel) and TCA cross?

 How many treatments of TCA Cross are needed?

-In general, three to four TCA Cross treatments are needed to have the best cosmetic results.
+Generally, three to four TCA Cross treatments are needed for the best cosmetic results.
 Patients with deep acne scars may need more treatments.
-TCA Cross treatments should be performed six to eight weeks apart, or longer.
-Patients with darker skin tones, or deep scars may require more than four treatments.
+TCA Cross treatments should be performed six to eight weeks apart or longer.
+Patients with darker skin tones or deep scars may require more than four treatments.
 Dr. Green will work with you to create a personalized treatment plan for skin rejuvenation that incorporates in-office procedures and specially formulated skincare products for achieving and maintaining healthy, smooth, clear skin.

 How often can I do TCA Cross for acne scars?